-- (a) identified the definition, objectives, application and scope of our internal control over financial reporting; - (b) delineated the duties of each member of the group responsible for maintaining the adequacy of our internal control over financial reporting.
-This group consists of: - (i) our Chief Executive Officer; and - (ii) our Chief Financial Officer who was engaged to prepare and assure compliance with both our internal control over financial reporting as well as our disclosure controls and procedures and review our disclosure controls and procedures on a regular basis, subject to our management's supervision.
+(a) identified the definition, objectives, application and scope of our internal control over financial reporting;

+(b) delineated the duties of each member of the group responsible for maintaining the adequacy of our internal control over financial reporting.
+This group consists of:

+(i) our Chief Executive Officer; and

+(ii) our Chief Financial Officer who was engaged to prepare and assure compliance with both our internal control over financial reporting as well as our disclosure controls and procedures and review our disclosure controls and procedures on a regular basis, subject to our management's supervision.

 We have also acknowledged that as a result of our IPO and the complex financial instruments involved, we do not have adequate inhouse expertise or manpower to manage all aspects of financial reporting internally.
 As a result, we have hired outside consultants to assist in this process as needed.
 In November 2018, we consummated our initial public offering, and are now completing our first full quarter as a fully reporting company.
 We continue to work with our structure in which we have a chief financial officer and will have a full time controller, in order to continue implementation of required key controls, the necessary steps required for procedures to ensure the appropriate communication and review of inputs necessary for the financial statement closing process, as well as for the appropriate presentation of disclosures within the financial statements.
 With material, complex and non-routine transactions, management continues to seek guidance from third-party experts and/or consultants to gain a thorough understanding of these transactions and assure proper reporting.
 The remediation steps taken are subject to the Audit Committee oversight.
 Our management believes there have been significant improvements of internal controls over financial reporting during the year ended December 31, 2018 and quarter ended September 30, 2019 and 2018, which will ensure adequate segregation of duties which existed as of December 31, 2018 and September 30, 2019 and 2018, and to assure that complex transactions are properly recorded as the business continues to grow.
-Our management has been actively engaged in planning for, designing and implementing the corrective steps described above to enhance the effectiveness of our disclosure controls and procedures as well as our internal control over financial reporting.
-Our management, together with the Audit Committee, is committed to achieving and maintaining a strong control environment, high ethical standards, and financial reporting integrity, and will take further steps to ensur
+Our management has been actively engaged in planning for, designing and implementing the corrective steps described above to enhance the effectiveness of our disclosure controls and procedures as well as our internal control over financial reporting integrity, and will take further steps to ensure that personnel are adequate in terms of sophistication and quantity to adequately assure that the financial reporting process is efficient and operated with the sufficien